bratekarate/mailnotify/README.md

 ## Systemd unit
 To run mailnotify as a systemd service, the executable `mailnotify-run` is used.
 This script is a wrapper for mailnotify and should be run it with the desired options.

 First create a shell script named `mailnotify-run`.
-The unit file's `ExecStart` expects the binaries to sit at `~/.local/bin`, so change accordingly if necessary.
+The unit file's `ExecStart` expects the script to sit at `~/.local/bin/mailnotify-run`, so change the path accordingly if necessary.
 Also, if the path to the binaries is not in the unit file's `Environment` option, the path must be added there as well.

 Copy or symlink `mailnotify.service` to `~/.config/systemd/user/` and run `systemctl --user enable mailnotify.service && systemctl --user start mailnotify.service`.